-- Creating a Backup of the root.sh Script Oracle recommends that you back up the root.sh script after you complete an installation. - Setting Language and Locale Preferences for Client Connections Configure client applications connecting to an Oracle Database according to your locale preferences and your I/O device character set. - Recompiling All PL/SQL Modules Run the utlrp.sql script after you install, patch, or upgrade a database, to identify and recompile invalid PL/SQL modules. - About Installing Oracle Autonomous Health Framework Install the latest version of Oracle Autonomous Health Framework to perform proactive heath checks and collect diagnostics data for the Oracle software stack.
+- Creating a Backup of the root.sh Script Oracle recommends that you back up the root.sh script after you complete an installation. - Setting Language and Locale Preferences for Client Connections Configure client applications connecting to an Oracle Database according to your locale preferences and your I/O device character set. - Recompile Invalid Objects in the Database After you install, patch, or upgrade a database, recompile invalid objects on the CDB and PDBs using utlrp.sql with the catcon utility. - About Installing Oracle Autonomous Health Framework Oracle Autonomous Health Framework is pre-installed with Oracle Database.